juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

-# Self driving car with a jetson TK-1
+# The goal is to build a little self driving car.

 The current project is in the researching stage...